twisterarmy/book/src/about/build.md

 ```

 > [!NOTE]
-> The `serve` option generates additional content for local reading; do not use its output for `/book` contributions!
+> The `serve` option generates an additional WebSocket API for local reading; do not use its code for `/book` contributions!